Looking For Something Florida Keys Related?

 This is opposed to those species such as warsaw and goliath grouper,

 amberjack and snapper who live on or near the bottom and are called bottom dwellers.
-To catch the bottom dwelling fish, typically the deep drop method is most effective.
+To catch the bottom dwelling fish, typically the deep drop method is most effective and you'll need good deep drop fishing rigs.

 In between the bottom and the surface you'll find other Florida fish swimming and feeding at various levels.
 These include blackfin tuna and bonito, two species particularly fun to catch on lighter tackle.
 In fact, blackfin tuna are one of the favorites anglers target when fishing the Florida Keys Humps.
 These fish consistently provide good sport fishing action.